sbiagini0/sbiagini0.github.io/content/posts/from-str-to-snp/index.md

 *Interactive LR curves generated from duo kinship simulations using the FORCE 3,915 markers SNP panel .
 Linked LR computed with Merlin and visualization rendered with Plotly in R.*

 Fifth-degree relationships show **notable overlap** between distributions in a duo scenario.
-This is expected: the proportion of shared DNA becomes small, and the variance in IBD sharing increases at distant relationships.
+The proportion of shared DNA becomes small, and the variance in IBD sharing increases at distant relationships.
-Despite this, the *Related* curve still tends toward LR values **above zero**, evidencing genuine kinship signal.
+Despite this, the *Related* curve still tends toward LR values **above zero**, reflecting real genetic relatedness.

-But again: **including additional relatives** would add more inheritance constraints and almost certainly separate the curves enough to achieve a strong inclusionary conclusion.
+But again, **including additional relatives** would add more inheritance constraints and almost certainly separate the curves enough to support a strong conclusion of relatedness.
-SNP-based likelihoods scale very efficiently with additional pedigree information.

 ---

 **Interpretation note:**
-> In SNP-based likelihood ratio distributions, the *Unrelated* curve is typically much narrower, taller, and shifted toward strongly negative log<sub>10</sub>(Linked LR) values.
+> In SNP-based likelihood ratio distributions, the *Unrelated* curve is typically much narrower, taller, and shifted toward strongly negative $log10(Linked LR)$ values.
 This reflects the high probability that unrelated individuals share very little identical-by-descent (IBD) material.
 >
 > In contrast, the *Related* curve is wider and more flattened.
 This broader dispersion arises from natural variability in shared genomic segments due to recombination and inheritance processes.
-As a result, related individuals span a wider range of log₁₀(LR) values.
+As a result, related individuals span a wider range of $log10(Linked LR)$ values.

 ---

 ## 💡 Concluding Remarks

-SNP-based kinship inference provides a **major leap in resolution** compared to STRs, largely due to the availability of thousands of markers and the ability to model **linkage between nearby loci**.
+SNP-based kinship inference provides a **significant enhancement in resolution** compared to STRs, largely due to the availability of thousands of markers and the ability to model **linkage between nearby loci**.

 - For **close and intermediate relatives (1st–3rd degree)**, SNP panels yield **highly decisive LR values**, even when only two individuals are available.
 - For **more distant relatives (4th–5th degree)**, some overlap emerges in duo comparisons, but the Related distribution still tends to remain distinguishable from the Unrelated one.